0xjessel/calchat/README_CalChat.txt

 KNOWN ISSUES
 ---------------------------------------
 Please note any known issues with the functionality of your code.
 Simply state "No issues found." if you did not find any:

+- Online sidebar does not update occasionally.
+- Mobile is not optimized.
+- Chatrooms sometimes will hang and not load.
+- Server is unstable and will occasionally crash.
+- If you @mention and then delete their name, the @mention still goes through.
+- Front-end for adding GSIs does not exist.